ibm-cloud-docs/EventStreams/getting-started.md

    ```
    {: codeblock}

-   Then, start the sample producing application from the command line, replacing the `kafka_brokers_sasl` and `api_key` values.
+   Then, start the application that produces the sample from the command line, and replace the `kafka_brokers_sasl` and `api_key` values.

    The `java -jar ./build/libs/kafka-java-console-sample-2.0.jar` part of the command identifies the locations of the .JAR file to run within the cloned repository.
-You do not need to change this.
+You do not need to change this value.

    Use the `kafka_brokers_sasl` from the **Service credentials** created in [Step 2](/docs/EventStreams?topic=EventStreams-getting_started#create_credentials_step).
 We recommend to use all the `kafka_brokers_sasl` listed in the **Service credentials** that you created.

-   The `kafka_brokers_sasl` must be formatted as `"host:port,host2:port2"`. </br> Format the contents of `kafka_brokers_sasl` in a text editor before entering it in the command line.
+   The `kafka_brokers_sasl` must be formatted as `"host:port,host2:port2"`. </br> Format the contents of `kafka_brokers_sasl` in a text editor before you enter it in the command line.
    {: important}

    Use the `api_key` from the **Service credentials** created in [Step 2](/docs/EventStreams?topic=EventStreams-getting_started#create_credentials_step). `-producer` initiates to start the producer.